In March in 2018, we opened Dramaturg’s Office to document the NTCK’s history,

 KIM Nak-hyoung, and The Art of Self-Defence by SONG Young is directed by YOON Hansol; the discussion session,

 is held in order to illuminate the reality of the modern Korean society which is the background of the plays.

 · Rediscovery of the Original Form of Korean Theater

 To inherit the traditions of Korean theater and re-establish the identity of Korean theater,

-the NTC Korea has launched a new project, the Rediscovery of the Original Forms of Korean Theater.
+the NTCK has launched a new project, the Rediscovery of the Original Forms of Korean Theater.